suzyahyah/suzyahyah.github.io/_posts/2025-07-01-Reproducing-GPT2-125M.md

 {% endhighlight %}

 **Quantisation**: Training the model with torch.float16 results in degenerate weights.
-However, this isn't the case when we do precision at torch_dtype=torch.bfloat16.
+However, this isn't the case with precision at torch_dtype=torch.bfloat16.

 <div id='image-container'>
   <a href="{{ site.baseurl }}/assets/quantisation.png" target="_blank" id="zoomable-link">